-More details are available on our website, here: Advice and guidance.
+More details are available on our website at Do I need to make a planning application.
 Anyone seeking advice is asked to email a dimensioned sketch drawing of their proposals with a location plan in the first instance.

 4. Legal agreements: conclude (or reconsider) applications within 6 months of 'resolving to grant'.